toomanyedwards/wifi-location-sensing-monitor/README.md

 4. Verify the installation by running: *tcpdump -i wlan0-1"*
 5. tcpsump should start and you should see the network traffic captured by the monitor interface

+## Installing curl

+Convective Core Wifi Location Sensing Monitors require that *curl* be installed on the monitor machine.
+The following describes the installation steps.

+1. Telnet into 192.168.1.1
+2. Run: opkg update
+3. Run: opkg install curl